 About

-A Place Maker~Architect and certified Transformational Leadership Coach & Practitioner, Mary Kerrigan works at the intersection between peace-making, planet and prosperity.
+An Architect~Placemaker and certified Transformational Leadership Coach & Practitioner, Mary Kerrigan works at the intersection between peace-making, planet and prosperity.

 Connecting people and places, she empowers already successful placemaker leaders so they become more effective in engaging and expanding stakeholders’ capacity to co-envision and realise new futures.